codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 {:/}

 #### Pause/resume ongoing rollouts
-Pause and resume ongoing rollouts directly from the Timeline tab in the Applications dashboard.
+Pause and resume ongoing rollouts directly from the Timeline tab in the GitOps Apps dashboard.
 If the rollout is already automatically paused as result of a step definition, this action pauses the rollout even after the pause duration.